matthagy/physmath/README.md

-Physical Math - Utilties for calculation with measurments
+Physical Math - Utilities for calculation with measurements
 =========================================================
-physmath is a Python module for working with measurments; specifically wtih regard to their limited accuracy (significant figures) and their units.
+physmath is a Python module for working with measurements; specifically with regard to their limited accuracy (significant figures) and their units.
 The components were originally developed for several online chemistry apps and it is our hope that you will find them useful in your own projects.